The carousel opened for its 94th season in Glen Echo Park

 Installed at Glen Echo Park in 1921, the canopy and the carved figures`were made by the Dentzel Carousel Company of Germantown, Pennsylvania.
 It is a classic example of hand woodcarving popular during the early 1900s.
 From 1983 through 2003, the carousel was fully restored – including each animal.

 Please join us for a ride on this local treasure!

 DENTZEL CAROUSEL HOURS OF OPERATION

-Fourth of July and Labor Day, 12 - 6 pm.
+Memorial Day and Labor Day, 12 - 6 pm

-The Carousel is open for the Labor Day Art Show opening reception on Friday, August 31 from 7 - 9 pm.
+Labor Day Art Show opening reception, Friday, August 31, 7 - 9 pm

 In 2003, the 20-year restoration project to restore the Carousel was completed.
 The restoration exposed decorations long-hidden under layers of paint and some elements were repainted to match their original colors.

 Carousel conservators help us preserve this local treasure by performing condition assessments and routine maintenance every two years.
 This year's conservation efforts, which took place October 7-14, were supported by the Heritage Montgomery Tourism Alliance of Montgomery County (Heritage Montgomery), a nonprofit organization dedicated to helping Montgomery County use its heritage to develop tourism while protecting and promoting its cultural, historical, and natural resources.